Ketanji Brown Jackson Supreme Court nomination: Confirmation hearings

 On March 2, Senate Democrats announced that they would schedule confirmation hearings for March 21 through March 24, intending to finish the process before the chamber's Easter recess in early April.

+Jackson's confirmation "sherpa" (advisor to guide her through the process, and prepare her for her hearings) was former senator Doug Jones.

 On March 21, Jackson delivered an opening statement to the committee acknowledging the confirmation process and her past, and thanking her mentors and family members.

 Several members of the 22 person committee gave opening statements with Democrats speaking to Jackson's historic nomination, her qualifications and that her experience as a public defender "helps her to understand our justice system uniquely, through the eyes of people who couldn't afford a lawyer."
 Republicans expressed various concerns they intended to explore, including her sentencing record in child pornography convictions and as to "whether Judge Jackson is committed to the Constitution as originally understood."
 A question by Senator Ted Cruz, "Do you agree with this book that is being taught with kids that babies are racist?" prompted Jackson to say she never read the book, as well as disagreeing with making any child feel that they were racist, victims, or oppressors.
 The exchange also dramatically increased sales of the book Antiracist Baby.

 On March 22, Jackson underwent the first round of questions from 20 senators of the Judiciary Committee for 13 hours.
 Jackson was asked questions related to critical race theory, dark money, abortion, gender identity, judicial activism, possible expansion of the Supreme Court (known as court-packing) and her sentencing record on child pornography cases.
-Jackson was unable to answer when asked to provide definition of a woman by Marsha Blackburn (R-TN), saying "I'm not a biologist."
+Jackson declined to answer when asked to provide the definition of a woman by Marsha Blackburn (R-TN), saying that she could not "in this context." and that "I'm not a biologist."
 Additionally, Cory Booker (D-NJ) inquired as to how she has been able to manage a work-life balance between motherhood with two daughters and her legal career.
 Other Republican senators accused her of being soft on crime.

 On March 23, Jackson faced another round of questions for 10 hours, describing her judicial philosophy and defending her judgements on cases.
 She was grilled with a range of questions related to abortion, gun rights, and court-packing.
 Jackson, who sits on the Harvard Board of Overseers, stated that if confirmed, she would recuse herself from the Supreme Court's review of Students for Fair Admissions v.
 President and Fellows of Harvard College.

 On March 24, the committee heard witness testimony from representatives of the American Bar Association, Democratic representative Joyce Beatty, and the Republican Alabama Attorney General, Steve Marshall.
-During his testimony, Marshall refused to acknowledge Joe Biden as the "duly elected and lawfully serving" President of the United States, which was widely reported in the media.
+During his testimony, Marshall refused to acknowledge Joe Biden as the "duly elected and lawfully serving" president of the United States, which was widely reported in the media.